castorini/anserini/docs/start-here.md

 The first field is a unique identifier for the query (called the `qid`) and the second column is the query itself.
 These queries are taken from Bing search logs, so they're "realistic" web queries in that they may be ambiguous, contain typos, etc.

-Okay, let's now cross reference the `qid` with the relvance judgments, i.e., the qrels file:
+Okay, let's now cross-reference the `qid` with the relevance judgments, i.e., the qrels file:

 ```bash
 $ grep 1048585 collections/msmarco-passage/qrels.dev.small.tsv